kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/cross-account.md

          logicalName: target-name
    ```
 3. Optional: [Verify routing](#verify-routing).

 ## Resource-based configuration

+Use AWS resource-based configuration to configure routing to functions in different accounts.
 ### AWS configuration

 For the AWS configuration, you create a user or role in the authentication account, and a Lambda function in the account that contains the Lambda functions.
 The Lambda function has a resource-based policy statement which allows the user or role in the authentication account to invoke it.

 1. Create the following resources for your authentication account.